 - Define typography rules and follow them.

-- Do not invent new colors, keep tight with a set color guide or think why you need additional colors.
+- Do not invent new colors, keep tight with a set color guide or think about why you need additional colors.
 How would you proceed if you needed more?

 - Spend more time on it.